How do international paramilitary groups, like Wagner, affect armed conflicts?

 The aim of this programme is to integrate theory with practice.
 You will be taught using a range of detailed case studies and gain practical experience through social research and field activities such as participant observation and in-depth interviews.
 You will also be exposed to policy knowledge and will have the option of an internship based in the Netherlands, Europe, or overseas.

-Our staff and network
+Our expert staff and network

 Is this a human rights programme?